rasuna/rasuna/README.md

   - 🇺🇸 Lived in Houston, TX for 5 years and currently living in New York, NY
   - 🎮 I like to play video games.
 FPS, RPG, Strategy, you name it.
 Favorite game of all time: 🗡 _Dark Souls_
   - 🎸 I can play various music instrument (guitar, bass, drum, piano), but I am a horrible singer
-  - ⚽️ I like soccer.
+  - ⚽️ I also like soccer.
 Favorite team: 🦇 _Valencia CF_